310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-It is a plush toy of a scotoplanes~ I could give it to you if you like it.
+it is a stuffed toy of a scotoplanes~ i could give it to you if you like it.
 {% endbubble %}

 {% bubble Midori %}